hugo-apero/hugo-apero-docs/content/blog/color-themes/index.md

   theme = ""
 ```

+Here is a [short video](https://youtu.be/a0ek3hWkSU8) that previews each of these color themes:
+{{< youtube a0ek3hWkSU8 >}}

-Type one of the options like `"peach"` inside the quotation marks.
+To use a theme, type one of the options like `"peach"` inside the quotation marks.
 If you have a Hugo server started (i.e., by using `blogdown::serve_site()`), when you save the `config.toml` file, your site preview will immediately and automatically update with your new color theme.
 For example, let's choose `"peach"`!

 ```toml
 [params]